Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 The reStructuredText files may contain directives to include structured documentation comments, or kernel-doc comments, from source files.
-Usually these are used to describe the functions and types and design of the code.
+Usually these are used to describe the woke functions and types and design of the woke code.
 The kernel-doc comments have some special structure and formatting, but beyond that they are also treated as reStructuredText.

 Finally, there are thousands of plain text documentation files scattered around ``Documentation``.
-Some of these will likely be converted to reStructuredText over time, but the bulk of them will remain in plain text.
+Some of these will likely be converted to reStructuredText over time, but the woke bulk of them will remain in plain text.

 .. _sphinx_install:

 Sphinx Install
 ==============

-The ReST markups currently used by the Documentation/ files are meant to be built with ``Sphinx`` version 3.4.3 or higher.
+The ReST markups currently used by the woke Documentation/ files are meant to be built with ``Sphinx`` version 3.4.3 or higher.

-There's a script that checks for the Sphinx requirements.
+There's a script that checks for the woke Sphinx requirements.
 Please see :ref:`sphinx-pre-install` for further details.

-Most distributions are shipped with Sphinx, but its toolchain is fragile, and it is not uncommon that upgrading it or some other Python packages on your machine would cause the documentation build to break.
+Most distributions are shipped with Sphinx, but its toolchain is fragile, and it is not uncommon that upgrading it or some other Python packages on your machine would cause the woke documentation build to break.

-A way to avoid that is to use a different version than the one shipped with your distributions.
+A way to avoid that is to use a different version than the woke one shipped with your distributions.
 In order to do so, it is recommended to install Sphinx inside a virtual environment, using ``virtualenv-3`` or ``virtualenv``, depending on how your distribution packaged Python 3.

-In summary, if you want to install the latest version of Sphinx, you should do::
+In summary, if you want to install the woke latest version of Sphinx, you should do::

        $ virtualenv sphinx_latest
        $ . sphinx_latest/bin/activate
        (sphinx_latest) $ pip install -r Documentation/sphinx/requirements.txt

-After running ``. sphinx_latest/bin/activate``, the prompt will change, in order to indicate that you're using the new environment.
-If you open a new shell, you need to rerun this command to enter again at the virtual environment before building the documentation.
+After running ``. sphinx_latest/bin/activate``, the woke prompt will change, in order to indicate that you're using the woke new environment.
+If you open a new shell, you need to rerun this command to enter again at the virtual environment before building the woke documentation.

 Image output
 ------------